crazcalm/oral-english/activities/README.md

 clue, they score three points; after two clues, they score two points; and after three clues, they score one point.
 If no other team can guess the place, then the writers of the clues score three points.

+## Blind Guide

+Place landmarks within the classroom.
+For example, one corner can be home, another can be school, etc.

+Break the students into pairs.
+One student will use their hands to cover their eyes while the other student will received a list of locations that he/she must guide their partner to.

+Note: you may only use words to communicate.
+You are not allowed to physically guide your partner to their destination.